rafabene/rafabene.github.io/about/index.md

 ### Who am I?

 Hi, my name is Rafael Benevides.
-I am a 39 years old Brazilian who lives in [Raleigh,NC](https://www.google.com/maps/place/Raleigh,+NC/).
-Here, I work as a Director of Developer Experience at [Red Hat](http://www.redhat.com).
+I am a 41 years old Brazilian who lives in [Orlando,FL](https://www.google.com/maps/place/Orlando,+FL/).
+Here, I work as a Director of Developer Experience at [Red Hat](http://www.redhat.com), helping Java Developers to adopt containers and microservices technologies so they can become experts.

 ### Java developer
 I started learning Java in 2003 at a Lato Sensu Class.
 It was a first love sensation.
 After that I have been studying and trying to use Java as a powered, scalable and productive solution.
 As a result from this love I took certifications below: